 - Be cautious on social networking sites.
 Even links that look they come from friends can sometimes contain harmful software or be part of a phishing attack.
 If you are at all suspicious, don't click it.
 Contact your friend to verify the validity of the link first.

 In addition to making yourself aware of a site's terms and conditions, it is always important to learn about and use the privacy and security settings on social networks.
 They help you control who sees what you post.
-For example, you can learn more about Facebook's privacy settings by visiting the Facebook Help Center (https://www.facebook.com/help/) and clicking the Privacy link.
+For example, you can learn more about Facebook's privacy settings by visiting the Facebook Help Center (https://www.facebook.com/help/) and clicking the Privacy and Safety link.